-Union Institute & University University Outcomes (I-IV), MA Program Outcome (V1-2) and Masters Level Competencies
+Union Institute & University University Outcomes (I-IV) and MA Program Outcome (V1-2)

-I. Communication: Express and interpret ideas clearly, using a variety of written and oral and/or visual forms.

-CONSTRUCT coherent and organized written documentation using standard English.

-ANALYZE, CRITIQUE, and SYNTHESIZE scholarly literature in the field.

-REFLECT critically on experience related to acquired knowledge.

-DOCUMENT sources consistently using appropriate academic citation style.

-II.
-Critical and Creative Thinking: Use different modes of disciplinary and interdisciplinary inquire to explore ideas and issues from multiple perspectives.

-ANALYZE a variety of scholarly perspectives, ideas, and/or theories

-CONNECT an understanding of theory with practice

-INITIATE new practice or draw new conclusions based in a field-related theoretical understanding

-III.
-Ethical and Social Responsibility: Express ethical and social implications in one's social, professional, artistic and/or scholarly practice.

-EXAMINE the ethical values and social and cultural practices related to the student's focus of study.

-RELATE ethical or social and cultural implications to a broader context.

-ACT on or ENVISION a plan for acting on a theoretical understanding of ethics in the field of interest and recognize one's own social responsibility to individuals, groups, and communities.

-IV.
-Social and Global Perspectives: Articulate a perspective on power in the world and one's own place in the global community.

-DEMONSTRATE knowledge about the ways oppression and social inequities can be presented at individual, cultural, and societal levels.

-EXHIBIT ongoing critical reflection on issues of race, ethnicity, oppression, power, and privilege in one's own life.

-V. 1.
-Knowledge Base: Demonstrates knowledge of the scholarly conversation (evolution of ideas, major debates, theories, methods, and/or approaches) related to the field(s) of study:
+- I. Communication: Express and interpret ideas clearly, using a variety of written and oral and/or visual forms. - II.
+Critical and Creative Thinking: Use different modes of disciplinary and interdisciplinary inquire to explore ideas and issues from multiple perspectives. - III.
+Ethical and Social Responsibility: Express ethical and social implications in one's social, professional, artistic and/or scholarly practice. - IV.
+Social and Global Perspectives: Articulate a perspective on power in the world and one's own place in the global community. - V. 1.
+Knowledge Base: Demonstrates knowledge of the scholarly conversation (evolution of ideas, major debates, theories, methods, and/or approaches) related to the field(s) of study: - V.2.

-Competency:

-IDENTIFY one or more major debates, theories, methods, and/or approaches within the field(s) of study.

-V.2.
 Application and/or Experiential Learning: Academic inquiry is informed by application and/or experiential learning.

-Competency:

-REFLECT on how applied and/or experiential learning informs inquiry